Ucode-uvais/Awesome-Weather-repo/README.md

 # Features

-Dynamic Background Images: The site displays relevant background video (e.g., raindrops, sunshine, snowflakes) based on the current weather conditions.
+Dynamic Background Images: The site displays relevant background video (e.g., rain, overcast, snowflakes) based on the current weather conditions.

 Weather Data Integration: It fetches weather data from an external API to determine the climate.